SEGVeenstra/flutter_listenable_widget/README.md

 If you wish to optimize rebuilds, it's up to you to do so by calling `notifyListeners()` strategically.

 In general, you'd want `ListenableWidget` to instantiate it's own `ViewModel`.
 For more complex scenarios where you wish to share `ViewModels` you will have to manage that yourself, for example by using [Provider](https://pub.dev/packages/provider).

+This package has ironically been born from the desire to __not__ use a package for state management.
+So if you don't want to rely on a package either, you can also just copy [listenable_widget.dart](https://github.com/SEGVeenstra/flutter_listenable_widget/blob/master/lib/src/listenable_widget.dart) into your project.